mvarenitsyn/puttext-api/README.md

 ## Deployment to Railway

-This project is ready to be deployed to Railway.
+This project is ready to be deployed to Railway using Docker.
 Here's how:

-1. Push this repository to GitHub
+1. The repository already includes a Dockerfile that handles all necessary dependencies
 2. Create a new Railway project
 3. Connect your GitHub repository
+4. Select "Deploy from Dockerfile" during setup
-4. Railway will automatically detect the Node.js app and deploy it
+5. Railway will build and deploy the Docker container
-5. Add any necessary environment variables in the Railway dashboard
+6. Add any necessary environment variables in the Railway dashboard

+> **Note:** We use Docker for deployment because the canvas package requires specific system dependencies (like Cairo graphics library) that may not be available in all environments.

 ## Development